rachelsohzc/L.A-Crime-Analysis/README.md

 - Analysis limitations: Since we only used the 2020 - Present dataset, this could have affected our results.
 A merged dataset may have given us higher accuracy rates.

 ### Conclusion
+The results from our analysis showed that the factors Weapon, Sidewalk, Street, Female and Age have a strong link to severe crimes.
+However, it is also worth noting that these models were created based on training data.
+Previous predictive policing programs like PredPol have failed because the past data of crime records had race biases.
+These models may only further magnify these biases and lead to inaccuracy.
+A more accurate analysis would include a dataset that is free of bias.

 ### Team members
 - Rachel Soh: https://github.com/RS201918703